Person smiling and looking down at their tablet.

 Workers' compensation would pay for your medical care, and also supply partial wages for the time you lost while unable to work.

-How much does workers' compensation coverage cost in Washington, D.C.?
+How much does workers' compensation insurance cost in Washington, D.C.?

-Estimated employer rates for workers’ compensation in Washington, D.C. are $0.59 per $100 in covered payroll.
+Estimated employer costs for workers’ compensation in Washington, D.C. are $0.35 per $100 of covered wages [PDF].

 • Number of employees